 Alert Media, a leading emergency communications provider, signed a lease at RiverSouth, which was developed by Stream Realty Partners.
 The building is located on South First Street.
 Alert Media is no stranger to the Austin market, as it currently occupies a smaller office elsewhere in the city.

-RiverSouth is a class A office building that will offer over 350,000 sf of office space.
-The typical floor plate will be 37,000 sf.
+RiverSouth is a Class A office building that will offer over 350,000 square feet of office space.
+The typical floor plate will be 37,000 square feet.
 RiverSouth is expected to deliver in early 2022.

 Building: Colorado Tower

 This San Francisco-based software company ate up a considerable amount of space at Colorado Tower in October 2021.
 This lease will become its largest office in the United States.
 Miro will occupy floors 17, 18, and 19 with access to a private outdoor deck on the 16th floor.

 Skyworks, a company that designs and manufactures semiconductors for communication systems, signed a lease for 96,467 square feet in the newly-constructed Eastlake at Tillery Building 2 in 3Q 2021.
 The Austin office will be home to the company’s combined signal solutions business for infrastructure and automotive.
 The company has approximately 124 employees in Austin according to its LinkedIn page.

 The lease comes after Skyworks purchased a division of Austin-based Silicon Labs in July 2021.